nilsdenon/protoFontReact/README.md

 ## Build Project

-* `yarn build` or `npm run build` — Compile and optimize the files and create files in "dist" directory
+* `yarn build` or `npm run build` — Compile and optimize the files and create files in "build" directory